-Each year, the Pipestone System recognizes an employee who has made a significant, innovative and sustainable impact on the Pipestone System companies and its clients with the David Neuberger II Core Values Award.
+Each year, the Pipestone Management recognizes an employee who has made a significant, innovative and sustainable impact on the Pipestone Management companies and its clients with the David Neuberger II Core Values Award.
 The award honors individuals who exhibit the company’s core values – Integrity, Caring, Commitment, Growth, and Teamwork – in all aspects of work, family and community.

-On May 30th, 2014 at the Pipestone System All Employee meeting, Dr. Gordon Spronk awarded Paul Ramsbey with the 2014 David Neuberger II Core Values Award.
-Paul has worked for Pipestone System for 18 years, and is currently the Director of Safety, Maintenance and Ventilation.
+On May 30th, 2014 at the Pipestone Management All Employee meeting, Dr. Gordon Spronk awarded Paul Ramsbey with the 2014 David Neuberger II Core Values Award.
+Paul has worked for Pipestone Management for 18 years, and is currently the Director of Safety, Maintenance and Ventilation.

 But more impressive than the growth is the advancements that he has seen in how buildings are designed and the technologies that are implemented to make them more efficient and provide better care for the animals inside.

 “We are constantly adopting new practices and technologies to keep pigs and the people who care for them healthier and more comfortable,” he said.
 The most significant advancements have come in feed handling, measures to ensure biosecurity, and better ventilation systems.

 Paul was also recognized for his work in the community.
 He is married with two grown children.
 He is active in his church, and enjoys motorcycling, camping and gardening.

 He also is a member of the Patriot Guard Riders.
 The all-volunteer motorcycle group was formed in 2005 to support families at military funerals by blocking the view of protest groups.
 The Patriot Guard Riders provide support at funerals, upon the family’s request, and their work has also expanded to include troop sendoffs, welcome home events, visiting veterans home, and activities to support active duty troops.